vijayanajay/st_final/docs/codebase_overview.md

 ```

 **Testing:**
 - Unit tests in `tests/test_data_loader.py` use mocks for yfinance.
+All mocks and test DataFrames must include 'Adj Close' in the default columns.
 - Integration tests (recommended) should verify real API behavior (optionally skipped by default).

 ## feature_generator.py